 Each year group covers the same six core themes:

 2. Valuing Difference

 4. Rights and Responsibilities

 • SCARF is a spiral curriculum, which means that the children cover these same six themes every year, and each time they encounter a theme, it increases in complexity and reinforces previous learning.
 This continual revisiting with a changing focus ensures that learning becomes embedded and children continue to build upon and deepen their knowledge and understanding in all PSHE and SRE areas.
 For more information, here is the SCARF website.

 • Sex and Relationships Education is linked to the study of Life Processes and Living Things in science.

-• Parents are informed when specific sex education is being planned and may exercise their right to withdraw their child if they wish.
-They may also view the materials used in advance.
-In addition, children’s questions about sex are answered frankly by the teachers with due regard to the child’s age and maturity.
+• Parents are informed when specific sex education is being planned and can view the materials used in advance.
+They may exercise their right to withdraw their child if they wish to do so; the only exceptions to this are the biological aspects of human growth and reproduction that are essential elements of National Curriculum Science.
+Children’s questions about sex are answered honestly and sensitively by the teachers with due regard to the child’s age and maturity.

 What does Year 6 and Year 2 writing look like?

 If you are interested to know how a child’s writing is assessed; follow the link below where it is possible to see examples of children’s writing from year 2 and 6, plus a detailed breakdown of the criteria they are assessed against.

 What are the spelling expectations for each year group?